turingschool/curriculum/source/projects/contact_manager.markdown

 #### A Person Has Phone Numbers

 With that understanding, let's write a test.
 We just want to check that a person is capable of having phone numbers.
-In your `person_spec.rb` let's add this test:
+In your `spec/models/person_spec.rb` let's add this test:

 ```ruby
 it 'has an array of phone numbers' do